lcorr8/wtm-js-crashcourse-project-A/README.md

     - by id, where `:id` should be replaced by actual id [localhost:3000/notification/:id](http://localhost:3000/notification/all)

 ### Interactions
+Minimum expected interactions to be built into the job application service:

 #### Employer
 - can create job ads